Cristian Mungiu

 Early life

 Mungiu was born in Iași.
 His sister is political analyst Alina Mungiu-Pippidi.
-After studying English literature at the University of Iaşi, he worked for a few years as a teacher and as a journalist.
-After that, he enrolled at the Film University in Bucharest to study film directing.
+After studying English literature at the Alexandru Ioan Cuza University, he worked for a few years as a teacher and journalist.
+He subsequently enrolled at the I. L. Caragiale National University of Theatre and Film in Bucharest to study film directing.
 After graduating in 1998, Mungiu made several short films.

 Career

 In 2007, Mungiu wrote and directed his second feature, 4 Months, 3 Weeks and 2 Days.
-The film was received enthusiastically, attracting critical praise and being selected for the official competition at the 2007 Cannes Film Festival, where it won the Palme d'Or for feature film,[1] marking the first time that prize was awarded to a Romanian filmmaker.
+The film premiered in Competition at the 60th Cannes Film Festival, where it received critical acclaim and won the Palme d'Or, marking the first time the prize was awarded to a Romanian filmmaker.[1]
+The film was selected as the Romanian entry for Best Foreign Language Film at the 80th Academy Awards.[2]

-His 2012 film Beyond the Hills was screened in competition at the 2012 Cannes Film Festival,[2][3] where Mungiu won the award for Best Screenplay,[4] with Cristina Flutur and Cosmina Stratan sharinh the award for Best Actress.[4]
-The film was also selected as the Romanian entry for the Best Foreign Language Oscar at the 85th Academy Awards,[5] making the January shortlist.[6]
+His 2012 film Beyond the Hills was screened in Competition at the 65th Cannes Film Festival,[3] where Mungiu won the award for Best Screenplay, with its two lead actresses Cristina Flutur and Cosmina Stratan sharing the award for Best Actress.[4]
+The film was also selected as the Romanian entry for Best Foreign Language Film at the 85th Academy Awards,[5] making the December shortlist.[6]
+In May 2013, he served as a jury member at the 66th Cannes Film Festival.[7]

-At the 2022 Cannes Film Festival, Mungiu's feature R.M.N. was selected to compete for the Palme d'Or.
-The film's coproducers include the Dardenne brothers' Les Films du Fleuve.[11]
+In 2021, Mungiu presided over the Critics' Week jury of the 74th Cannes Film Festival.[11]
+In 2022, Mungiu's feature R.M.N. was selected in Competition at the 75th Cannes Film Festival.
+The film's co-producers include the Dardenne brothers' Les Films du Fleuve.[12]

 Influences and style